 Sledge said not to pick pecans that still had their husks on as the husk would keep the shell moist and the nut inside would likely be rotten.

-After we arrived back in Nashville, I immediately set to picking the pecan meat out of the shells.
-It took every bit of two hours to pick through our eight pounds of unshelled nuts.
+After we arrived back in Nashville, I immediately set about picking the pecan meat out of the shells.
+It took every bit of two hours to pick through our stash of nuts.
 I ended up with almost two pounds of tender, tasty pecan meats.
 Manna from heaven, indeed.